Hunting seals

 • A minimum of class 2 bonded ammunition must be used for seal hunting.

-All hunted seals must be reported to the Swedish EPA.
-Reports must include the hunter’s personal information as specified in the terms and conditions.
+All hunted seals must be reported to the Swedish EPA in accordance with the applicable terms and conditions.
+Reports must include the hunter’s personal information as specified in the decision.

 Phone: 010-698 10 00